fidelicura/nixos/README.md

 # Attention

-Configuration will only work with both CPU and GPU from AMD.
+1) Configuration will only work with both CPU and GPU from AMD.
+2) Your disk should be split onto two partitions: `vfat:boot` and `xfs:nixos`.

 # Todos